Will IR35 affect your business?

 When is a contractor Inside or Outside of IR35?

-IR35 now presents the question of designation for companies when liaising with contractors, namely do they want to consider a contractor as working Inside or Outside of the business.
+IR35 legislation now presents the question of designation for companies when liaising with contractors, namely do they want to consider a contractor as working Inside or Outside of the business.

 IR35 Inside would imply

-- Client is responsible for overseeing works
+- The client is responsible for overseeing works

 - Tax is deducted at source